amead77/PYTHON-authlog/README.md

     attaching to the tmux session.
 Or I can look at the logfile from anywhere.
  6. Python >= 3.10 due to match/case.
  7. Check settings.ini if you want to change the default settings.

+If testing on Windows, put a auth.log or vncserver-x11.log file in the same directory, as on windows it goes to debug mode and uses local files for testing without trying iptables.